dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T169: Powerful corporations can manipulate the market.
+### T169: Dominant corporations can suppress competition and manipulate markets.

 |Support|
 |---|